Princess Louise of Belgium and her sister, Crown Princess Stéphanie.

-A lesser known but intriguing life story is that of Princess Louise of Belgium (18 February 1858-1 March 1924) the eldest daughter of King Leopold II of Belgium.
-King Leopold was absolutely not happy with his 3 daughters, certainly not after his only son and heir died at the age of nine.
+King Leopold was certainly not happy with having 3 daughters.
+Especially after his only son and heir died at the age of nine.

-Right; the official wedding picture of Princess Louise of Belgium and Prince Philip of Saxe-Coburg and Gotha, 4 May 1875.
+The official wedding picture of Princess Louise of Belgium and Prince Philip of Saxe-Coburg and Gotha, 4 May 1875

 After the marriage the couple first moved to Budapest, but later went to live in Vienna.
 They lived at the Coburg Palace, which is a hotel today, the Palais Coburg Residenz.